Rigid Core Luxury Vinyl Review and how to install luxury vinyl planking.

 LVP is a waterproof (or water resistant) vinyl flooring that comes in planks that resembles wood floors.

-After getting vinyl flooring samples, I really loved the Armstrong Vantage Rigid Core Luxury Vinyl by Armstrong.
+After getting vinyl flooring samples, I really loved the Armstrong Vantage Rigid Core Luxury Vinyl.
 It had the underlayment attached and it was a click-lock installation, which were both things that we were looking at.

 The sample I ordered also resembled our white oak flooring that we have upstairs.
 It felt like a cohesive, durable flooring choice for the basement.